REGISTRATION IS NOW OPEN

 CE COURSES

-This year's meeting will feature two CE Courses offered on the morning of Tuesday, October 21, prior to the start of the main meeting.
-The course titles and abstracts are listed below.
-CE attendees and speakers will be provided lunch in between the course and the meeting.
+This year's meeting will feature two CE Courses.
+One will be offered on the morning of Tuesday, October 21, prior to the start of the main meeting and one will be offered on the afternoon of Thursday, October 23, after the close of the main meeting.
+Lunch will be provided for Tuesday's CE Course attendees and presenters.

-Learning to use Agentic AI Tools for Chemical Hazard Classification
+TUESDAY MORNING: Learning to use Agentic AI Tools for Chemical Hazard Classification

 This Continuing Education course provides a comprehensive overview of GHS toxicity endpoints, which are often essential for evaluating chemical hazards.
 Participants will learn about these endpoints and how to predict them for small molecules using machine learning.
 They will also utilize agentic AI modules in a hands-on workshop to evaluate their favorite toxic molecule, including asking the agents complex, idiosyncratic questions.